Subscribers API

 ## Sync Subscribers

 Subscribers are the people in a Mailrith workspace subscriber list.
-Most integrations touch this resource first because website forms, CRMs, payment systems, migration scripts, and internal tools all need to create or update people.
+Most integrations use this resource first because website forms, CRMs, payment systems, migration scripts, and internal tools often need to create or update subscribers.

-The public subscribers API is built around listing and upserting.
+The public subscribers API focuses on listing and upserting.
 Listing lets you read subscribers in pages.
-Upserting lets you send one subscriber by email and let Mailrith decide whether to create a new record or update an existing one.
+Upserting lets you send one subscriber email address and have Mailrith either create a new subscriber record or update the existing record for that email address.

-Use upserts whenever the source system may send the same person more than once.
-That is common with signup forms, CRM updates, imports, and retrying background jobs.
+Use upserts when the source system may send the same person more than once.
+Duplicate sends are common with signup forms, CRM updates, imports, and retried background jobs.

-2. For one subscriber, call `POST /v1/subscribers` with the email address and any known profile fields.
+2. For one subscriber, call `POST /v1/subscribers` with the email address and any profile fields your source system knows.

-3. Add tags or custom-field values in the same request when your source system already knows them.
+4. Include tags or custom-field values in the same request when your source system already has them.

-4. Read the response and store the returned subscriber ID if the external system needs a Mailrith reference.
+5. Read the API response and store the returned subscriber ID if the external system needs a Mailrith reference for the same person.

-6. After a migration or sync, use cursor pagination to list subscribers back and compare a sample against [Subscribers](https://mailrith.com/docs/subscribers.md) in the app.
+7. After a migration or sync, use cursor pagination to list subscribers.
+Compare a sample of returned subscriber records with the same subscribers in [Subscribers](https://mailrith.com/docs/subscribers.md) in the app.

-- Use email address as the stable identity for an upsert request.
+- Use the email address as the stable identity for an upsert request.

 - Send known profile fields, tag IDs, new tag names, sequence enrollment choices, and custom-field values in the same request when your integration has them.